ehsu4220/Dockerized-Flask-API/README.md

   - `docker login`
   - `docker pull <repository-name>:<tag>`

-# Running Docker image in a container in detached mode w/ mounted local directory
+## Running Docker image in a container in detached mode w/ mounted local directory
   To have the Flask application's `/app/uploads` directory mounted to a given file directory on host machine
   - `docker run -d -v <host-machine-directory>:/app/uploads -p <host-port-number>:<container-port-number> <Docker-image>`

-# Miscellaneous configuration for Docker container that you can do
+## Miscellaneous configuration for Docker container that you can do
   Setting name to container during the mounting process
   - `docker run -d --name <container-name> -v <host-machine-directory>:/app/uploads -p <host-port-number>:<container-port-number> <Docker-image>`

   Checking the uploads folder of the dockerized flask server:
   - `docker exec -it <Docker-container-ID> ls ./uploads`

+# Additional Features that need implementation
+  - Inclusion of a method to request files from the host machine via GET request.
+  - Deletion of specific files via DELETE requests.
+  - System for generating and checking API keys before allowing service.